 In accordance with recommendations provided in NUREG-0612, Section 5.1, review how the licensee addressed the potential for accidental dropping of the steam generator inside the reactor containment building.
 Review the potential consequences that could result from dropping the steam generator and any compensatory measures that could be implemented to minimize and manage the damage from the drop.

+END

 D. REFERENCES